The career of a Navy SEAL after the military is more exciting than you may think. These are the top five jobs Navy SEALs take after service.

 2. Private Security Professional

-Who’s on Bill Gates’ private personal security detail?
-Former Navy SEALs that’s who.
+Who’s on Bill Gates’s private personal security detail?
+Former Navy SEALs, that’s who.

 Death threat?
 Hire a SEAL turned JSOC (Joint Special Operations Command) intel professional turned private sector operative.
 He’ll run a vulnerability assessment on his client’s “pattern of life” that will have them begging for momma.

-Pay is good – well into six figures.
+Pay is good — well into six figures.
 However, you risk being an overpaid private security guard and getting abused by over-zealous clients who confuse babysitting with security.
-The dirty secret of this job is the JSOC guy – he commands more money and knows both sides of the game, and no baby sitting duty.
+The dirty secret of this job is the JSOC guy — he can pull in more money and knows both sides of the game, and no babysitting duty.

 3. Business Owner

-Something about the SEAL Teams makes guys exceptionally programmed to build and run companies.
+Something about the SEAL Teams makes the operators exceptionally programmed to build and run companies.
 A great example is Mike Noell of Blackhawk.
 I think guys start their own businesses because they can accept the risk (better than getting shot at), and they are encouraged to lead in the Teams from the moment they get there.
-Bonus is that you get to be your own boss and dictate your own schedule.
+The bonus is that you get to be your own boss and dictate your own schedule.